 You can walk, hire a bici taxi, or my personal favorite, rent a bicycle.

 Mysteriously no one really knows how the Maya transported goods along these roads.
 While scientists believe the Maya knew about the existence of the wheel, there’s no evidence they actually used them.

-One of my favorite reasons to visit Coba is that it isn’t as excavated as other sites, so you feel like you’re wandering through a forest, with many structures still covered in trees.
+One of my favorite reasons to visit Coba is that it isn’t as excavated as other sites in Mexico, so you feel like you’re wandering through a forest, with many structures still covered in trees.